reachlightspeed/lightspeed-site/src/site/blog/announcing-lightspeed.md

 ## Let’s talk ROI: What’s the benefit to my business?
 There’s been a ton of research in the performance space to indicate that there’s a direct correlation between performance and business outcomes.
 Amazon found that every 100ms of latency cost them 1% in sales.
 Google found an extra .5 seconds in search page generation time dropped traffic by 20%.

+[p o0987`   ]
 At Accenture Interactive, I saw firsthand how many e-commerce companies pushed bloated, unoptimized web experiences to their potential customers.
-It wasn’t done nefariously.
+It wasn’t done maliciously.
 It’s easy to add third-party tools or unoptimized assets to a site and it’s also easy to forget about them&mdash;and the end result is that the user experience degrades over time.

 ## How does it work?
 Our offerings, as we see them, are twofold: